michaellinhardt/obsidian-markdown-export-plugin/README.md

-# Obsidian markdown export
+# Obsidian Markdown Export

-This is a markdown export plugin for Obsidian (https://obsidian.md).
+This is a clean Markdown export plugin for Obsidian (https://obsidian.md).

-It allows you to export markdown to a package (including pictures) with one click.
+It allows you to export your notes as clean Markdown files (including attachments) with one click.

 ---